High treason in the United Kingdom: Before 1998

-The penalty for high treason by counterfeiting or clipping coins was the same as the penalty for petty treason (which for men was drawing and hanging without the torture and quartering, and for women was burning or hanging.)
+The penalty for high treason by counterfeiting or clipping coins was the same as the penalty for petty treason (which for men was drawing and hanging without the torture and quartering, and for women was burning or hanging).

 Individuals of noble birth were beheaded without being subjected to either form of torture.
 Commoners' sentences were sometimes commuted to beheading—a sentence not formally removed from British law until 1973.

-In addition to being tortured and executed, a traitor was also deemed "attainted".
+In addition to being tortured and executed, a traitor was also deemed attainted.
 The first consequence of attainder was forfeiture; all lands and estates of a traitor were forever forfeit to the Crown.
 A second consequence was corruption of blood; the attainted person could neither inherit property, nor transmit it to his or her descendants.
-This may have been open to abuse, either by avaricious monarchs or by parliament when little (if any) evidence was available to secure a conviction.
-There was a complex and ceremonial procedure used to try treason cases, with a strict requirement for a minimum of two witnesses to the crime.

-In 1832 the death penalty was abolished for treason by forging seals and the Royal sign manual.
+In 1832 the death penalty was abolished for treason by forging seals and the royal sign manual.

 In 1870, attainder was abolished.
 In the same year in England, and in 1949 in Scotland, posthumous drawing and quartering was abolished, and so the sole punishment was hanging.

 Beheading was abolished in 1973, by which time it had long been obsolete, having last been used in 1747.

 By 1965, capital punishment had been abolished for almost all crimes, but was still mandatory (unless the offender was pardoned or the sentence commuted) for high treason until 1998.
 By section 36 of the Crime and Disorder Act 1998 the maximum punishment for high treason became life imprisonment.
-(See also Treason Act 1814.)